 Rare Books and Journals

-Housed in the Lenhardt Library, the archive of the Chicago Horticultural Society holds approximately 200 linear feet of documents.
-To view unrestricted archival material, please make an appointment by calling the library at
+Housed in the Lenhardt Library, the Archives of the Chicago Horticultural Society holds approximately 250 linear feet of documents pertaining to the history of the Society and Chicago Botanic Garden.
+Viewing of unrestricted archival material is by appointment only.
+Please call (847) 835-8201 to make an appointment.